 - Lack of communication: It is crucial that the team performing the operation communicate properly and clearly with each other.
 If communication breaks down during the surgery, then they can make mistakes.

 - Lack of expertise: Surgeons attempting to perform operations which they are not qualified for can make mistakes.

 - Carelessness: Simple carelessness can cause mistakes.
 Surgeons can make critical errors while performing routine operations which they have carried out a number of times before out of simple complacency.
 Any of these examples could lead to surgical error claims.

+There are many reasons why people may want to make surgical negligence claims.
 With all of the different types of complicated surgical operations, there is a multitude of unique ways that surgical negligence can occur.
 We couldn’t list all of the different ways that negligence in a surgical procedure can be caused, but here are just a few of the more common reasons.

 - Incorrect application of anaesthesia: Anaesthesia is used to render the patient unconscious and unaware during surgery.
 There is no single dosage of anaesthetic that gets used in surgery; each patient will require a different amount to put them to sleep depending on their weight or age, and so on.
 The wrong amount can fail to keep the patient asleep for the duration of the surgery or cause them to remain unconscious for longer than they should be.
 Being given the wrong dose of anaesthetic can be grounds for a surgical negligence compensation claim in and of itself.

 - Surgical complications: Some complications are an unavoidable risk.
 You should be made aware of any potential complication risks before being asked for your consent to undergo surgery.
 If you suffer a complication that you weren’t warned about before agreeing to have the surgery, then you could have grounds to make surgical error claims, especially if the surgery wasn’t the only option for dealing with your health problem.